syncfusion-content/ej2-vue-docs/ej2-vue/block-editor/getting-started.md

 ---
 layout: post
-title: Getting started with Vue BlockEditor Component | Syncfusion
+title: Getting started with Vue Block Editor Component | Syncfusion
-description: Checkout and learn about getting started with Syncfusion Essential Vue BlockEditor component, its elements, and more details.
+description: Checkout and learn about getting started with Syncfusion Essential Vue Block Editor component, its elements, and more details.
 platform: ej2-vue
-control: BlockEditor
+control: Block Editor
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started with the Vue BlockEditor component in Vue 2
+# Getting Started with the Vue Block Editor component in Vue 2

-This section explains how to create a simple BlockEditor and configure its available functionalities in the Vue environment.
+This section explains how to create a simple Block Editor and configure its available functionalities in the Vue environment.

 ## Prerequisites